Preparing for DMS 2.0

 - Develop and implement written policies and procedures, steps, timelines, and forms for operating the state due process hearing process.
 This includes:

-- distribution of copies of the hearing officer's decision to each party; and
+- Distribution of copies of the hearing officer's decision to each party.

 - Provide all parents access and support necessary to file a hearing request.
 That may include translation, interpretation, and literacy services and technology access.